How to Do a Natural Colon Cleanse at Home

 - Whole Grains

 People who find it difficult to get enough fiber through their diet can try taking fiber supplements like Metamucil (psyllium).
+Health professionals recommend 25 to 35 milligrams of fiber a day for a healthy digestive system.

 Potential Benefits of Colon Cleanses